wu375378/wu375378.github.io/README.md

 >2nd Site: [liu384385.githib.io](https://liu384385.github.io)

-### Note: Chinese Simplified is no longer maintained as of 2 May 2025
+### Note: Chinese Simplified page is no longer maintained as of 2 May 2025